 1. Number and features

 Sample taken: Study by Pavlidis et al [7] → analyzed the driving behaviors of G8 volunteers in a driving simulator in the presence of various distractions.
-Distracted (cognitive, emotional, sensory-motor and mixed) and undistracted sessions
+Distracted (cognitive, emotional, sensory-motor and mixed) and undistracted sessions.

 C. Analysis techniques